aidaan/bbedit-swift-language-module/README.md

-BBEdit Codeless Language Module for Xcode .pbxproj files
+BBEdit Codeless Language Module for Swift
 ==============================

 This is a [BBEdit](http://www.barebones.com/products/bbedit/index.html) and